DanandKat.ie

 Dan and Katie worked with an illustration partner to develop unique artwork for their invitations, visually showcasing the four-day celebration.
 As the invitation was the first official wedding correspondence to guests, the website needed to marry with the brand established in the invitation booklet.
 Accordingly, the custom illustrations are shown throughout the website, including a portrait of Dan and Katie on the homepage along with a limerick about the wedding written by Katie.

-Streamlining the user journey
+Streamlining the user journey.

 A great deal of thought and attention went into developing a user journey that presented information clearly and in a logical progression as it pertained to travel logistics and itinerary building throughout the four days in Ireland.
 The site needed to also account for the various journeys different users would take, such as those who were staying in different accommodations, those who were traveling with children, and those traveling with other users.